AliothCancer/analisi_env/README.md

 The aim is to provide an already set up environment using rust and python to code.
 But actually at the moment it is just a repo that for my own purposes, so I don't care if there is bad coding and it is not suitable for other use-cases. **Also note that i'm on linux, so idk if there may be some problem with that if you are on other platform**.

 # What can you do
-- Rust coding in lib.rs
+- Rust coding in src/lib.rs file
   - Write pymodule in which you can add pyfunction, pyclasses, etc...
     - For data type conversion from Rust type to Python type see [PyO3 data type table conversion](https://pyo3.rs/main/conversions/tables.html)
 - Run the Rust code you've written calling them in a Python file